 Typically, on our third day, we’ll pack up and backpack a rolling 3 miles to our next campsite in the woods at a small lake.
 Our final day it’s a 4 mile downhill backpack, across an ash filled stream, past a blue mountain lake, through a bear grass filled meadow and we’ll catch a final view of awesome Mt St Helens in the distance before arriving at our van.

 Our combined day hiking and backpacking will have us covering a total distance of about 15-17 miles.
 Depending on the early summer trail conditions, group interest, and abilities, we may opt for some extended day hikes on 1 or 2 of the days.
 The early summer wildflower display of lupine and paintbrush is a special treat you will not regret experiencing - it’s a truly magnificent landscape that everyone should experience.

 Day 9: Ahhh...
 It’s time for a hot shower and some clean laundry!
 Today it’s mostly about freshening up, leaving the mountains and arriving on the Washington coast for the final leg of our Columbia, Cascades and Coast adventure.
 We’ll have showers, do laundry, re-supply groceries, visit a lighthouse and explore a portion of the local Discovery Trail, learning about the Lewis & Clark Expedition along the way.
-Tonight we'll enjoy a completely different campsite setting along the coast, where we’ll have the much anticipated Alpenwear Fashion Show and perhaps even have time for our Alpenolympic Talent Show on the beach!
+Tonight we'll enjoy a completely different campsite setting along the coast, where we’ll browse the Alpengirl camp store items for sale and perhaps even have time for our Alpenolympic Talent Show on the beach!